-In order for a school to achieve the ‘Dyslexia Friendly’ tag, there is official document on it that school must follow.
-Here is the pdf on the mark up standards and eligibility criteria for accrediation.
-Schools inclusiveness towards dyslexia pupils is easily observable if they are incorporating the practice as discussed below.
+In order for a school to achieve the ‘Dyslexia Friendly’ tag, there is an official document on it that the school must follow.
+Here is the pdf on the markup standards and eligibility criteria for accreditation.
+School’s inclusiveness towards dyslexia pupils is easily observable if they are incorporating the practice as discussed below.

-- Classrooms in the school are spacious clean and whiteboard is easily visible
+- Classrooms in the school are spacious clean and the whiteboard is easily visible

-- Class room interior should be designed as such to produce a conducive environment to child and there is least chance of getting distracted.
+- The classroom interior should be designed as such to produce a conducive environment for the child and there is the least chance of getting distracted.

-- Special resources for student such as coloured overlays, Mind maps, flow charts, etc. are readily available for use
+- Special resources for the student such as colored overlays, Mind maps, flow charts, etc. are readily available for use

 - Dyslexic students are usually seated in the front of the class

-- Key information is repeated and emphasized during class.
-Colored coded information for keywords are used.
+- Key information is repeated and emphasized during the class.
+Colored coded information for keywords is used.

 - Visual learning is emphasized in the class for example media video clips and images are used regularly in teaching

-- Graphical representation of topic is emphasized, such as mind maps, flow charts, and powerpoint presentations are encouraged
+- Graphical representation of the topic is emphasized, such as mind maps, flow charts, and PowerPoint presentations are encouraged

 - Colour coded information is used to represent different topics